-- is responsible for damage to the room or building, - fails to follow departmental check out procedures, - terminates the contract after the established deadlines or before the terms are completed, or - owes the University any debt, fine, or other obligation. - 2.
-Housing fees are due and payable in advance at the prescribed rate per academic term.
+- 1. The application fee of \$50 must accompany the housing contract and is nontransferable to another person. - Housing fees are due and payable in advance at the prescribed rate per academic term.
 If payment is not made by the stipulated deadline, the student's registration can be canceled.